functionary/functionary/README.md

 ![functionary avatar](func.jpg)

-[`functionary`](https://github.com/functionary) is an automated GitHub user that improves source code hosted on GitHub.
+The [`functionary`](https://github.com/functionary) account runs an automated GitHub user that improves source code hosted on GitHub by sending fixes to problems it discovers by scanning all of Github.

+Although a robot, its work is verified by humans to guarantee quality and value.

+The account is operated by employees of Google.